-(iii) Any Club unable to fulfil a fixture or where a Competition Match has been postponed for any reason must, without delay, give notice to the Fixtures Secretary, the Competition Referees Appointments Secretary, the secretary of the opposing Club and the Match Officials.
-In addition the League Secretary must be notified.
+(iii) Any Club unable to fulfil a fixture or where a Competition Match has been postponed for any reason must, without delay, give notice to the Competition Fixtures Secretary, Referee Appointment Secretary and League Secretary, the secretary of the opposing Club and the Match Officials.

 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

-(iv) In the event of a Competition Match not being played or abandoned owing to causes over which neither Club has control, it should be played in its entirety on a date to be mutually agreed by the two Clubs and approved by the Management Committee.
-Failing such agreement and notification to the Fixtures Secretary within seven days the Management Committee shall have the power to order the Competition Match to be played on a named date or on or before a given date.
-Where it is to the advantage of the Competition and the Clubs involved agree, the Management Committee shall also be empowered to order the score at the time of an abandonment to stand.
+(iv) In the event of a Competition Match not being played or being abandoned owing to causes over which neither Club has control, it should be played in its entirety on a date to be mutually agreed by the two Clubs and approved by the Competition.
+Failing such agreement and notification to the Fixtures Secretary within seven days the Competition shall have the power to order the Match to be played on or before a given date.
+Where it is to the advantage of the Competition, the Management Committee shall also be empowered to order the score at the time of an abandonment to stand.

 (v) The Management Committee shall review all Competition Matches abandoned in cases where it is consequent upon the conduct of either or both Teams.
-Where it is to the advantage of the Competition and does no injustice to either Club, the Management Committee shall be empowered to order the score at the time of the abandonment to stand.
-In all cases where the Management Committee are satisfied that a Competition Match was abandoned owing to the conduct of one Team or its Club member(s) they shall be empowered to award the points for the Competition Match to the opponent.
-In cases where a Competition Match has been abandoned owing to the conduct of both Teams or their Club member(s), the Management Committee shall rule that neither Team will be awarded any points for that Competition Match and it shall not be replayed.
-No fine(s) can be applied by the Management Committee for an abandoned Competition Match
+Where it is to the advantage of the Competition and does no injustice to either Club, the Management Committee shall order the score at the time of the abandonment to stand.
+In all cases where the Management Committee are satisfied that a Match was abandoned owing to the conduct of one Team or its Club member(s) they shall award the points for the Match to the opponent.
+In cases where a Match has been abandoned owing to the conduct of both Teams or their Club member(s), the Management Committee shall rule that neither Team will be awarded any points for that Match and it shall not be replayed.
+No fine(s) can be applied by the Management Committee for an abandoned Match.

 (F) A Club may at its discretion and in accordance with the Laws of the Game use substitute Players in any Competition Match.
-A Club may name up to five substitute Players of whom not more than five may be used.
+A Team may name up to 5 substitute Players of whom not more than 5 may be used.

 The referee shall be informed of the names of the substitute Players not later than two minutes before the start of the Competition Match and a Player not so named may not take part in that Competition Match.